ig3/srf/README.md

 ##### Template Sets

 View a list of all template sets in the system.
-Click on a template set to edit it.

-A template set defines the set of fields that each associated fieldset may have and that the template handlebards code may refer to.

-Each template set has two attributes:

-Name: the name of the template set.

-Fields: JSON data: an array of field names.
-For example `["Field 1", "Field 2"]`.
+The view is read-only.
+To change them, add or edit the templates.

+The fields of a templateset are all the fields of all the templates in the templateset.
+If you add a field to one of the templates, it will be added to the templateset.

 ##### Field Sets